critical-mistake/blah_with_Christoph/README.md

 ## Session 3 - Paradigm Shift

+* show "paradigm tree"
+* questions about OOP?
-* learn FP (functional programming) by using Haskell as a language
+* learn FP (functional programming) by using Haskell
-* learn Logic Oriented Programming by using ASP/clojure (just a bit, review code for example usage)
+* learn Logic Oriented Programming by using ASP/clojure? (just a bit, review code for example usage; quicksort!)

 ## Session 4 - JVM